The Olympic Club (Lake) - Golf Digest

 It seems fitting that, in a town where every house is a cliffhanger, every U.S. Open played at Olympic has been one, too.
 For decades, the Lake was a severe test of golf.
-Once it was a heavily-forested course with canted fairways hampered by just a single fairway bunker.
-Today the forest has been considerably cleared away, leaving only the occasional bowlegged cypress with knobby knees.
-The layout also has a new par-3 eighth as well as several new bunkers.
-Still, the 2012 U.S. Open stuck to the script: a ball was stuck in tree, slow-play warnings were given, a leader snap-hooked on 16 in the final round, and a guy name Simpson won.
-Next up for Olympic Lake, the 2021 U.S. Women's Open.
+Once it was a heavily forested course with canted fairways hampered by just a single fairway bunker.
+By 2009, the forest had been considerably cleared away, leaving only the occasional bowlegged cypress with knobby knees, the seventh and 18th greens were redesigned and a new par-3 eighth added.
+Despite those changes, the 2012 U.S. Open stuck to the usual script: a ball got stuck in a tree, slow-play warnings were given, a leader snap-hooked a drive on 16 in the final round, and a guy name Simpson won.
+Thanks to architect Bill Love, Olympic Lake now has redesigned bunkering.
+Next up for the course, the 2021 U.S. Women’s Open.

 Panelist comments: